Cole, Springer lead Astros past Angels for 107th win | Devdiscourse

-George Springer homered, doubled and singled twice to lead the Houston Astros to an 8-5 win over the Los Angeles Angels Sunday afternoon in the regular season finale for both teams in Anaheim, Calif.
-Starting pitcher Gerrit Cole won his 20th game and Aledmys Diaz and Yuli Gurriel also homered for Houston, which finished the regular season 107-55, the best record in the majors and securing home-field advantage throughout the postseason.
+George Springer homered, doubled and singled twice to lead the Houston Astros to an 8-5 win over the Los Angeles Angels on Sunday afternoon in the regular season finale for both teams in Anaheim, Calif.
+Starting pitcher Gerrit Cole won his 20th game and Aledmys Diaz and Yuli Gurriel also homered for Houston, which finished the regular season 107-55 for the best record in the majors and secured home-field advantage throughout the postseason.

 The 107 victories are the most in franchise history and mark the club's third consecutive 100-win season.
 From the franchise's inception in 1962 through 2016, the team had only one 100-win season (102 in 1998).
 Only four teams in the past 100 years have won more than 107 games -- the 2001 Mariners (116), the 1998 Yankees (114), the 1954 Indians (111) and the 1927 Yankees (110).